Classical-Quantum correspondence in Lindblad evolution: Introduction

 The key fact is that there is \emph{no} dependence on $ t $ -- that is not the case for the evolution by $ H_p $ alone, see \eqref{eq:rhots}.
 The composition formula for pseudodifferential operators in Lemma \ref{l:compose} shows that $ \mathcal L \left[ a(t)^{\rm{w}} (x, h D )\right] \equiv ( Q a ( t ) )^{\rm{w}}( x, h D ) $ modulo terms quantizing functions bounded by the size of $ (1+\gamma)h^2 \partial^3 a (t ) $.
 These can be estimated using \eqref{eq:est0} where in the case of \eqref{eq:cohde} and for $ | \alpha | = 3$,

-To get \eqref{eq:t21} we write
+To get \eqref{eq:nofric} we write

-which together with \eqref{eq:h2} gives \eqref{eq:nofric}.
-The extra growth results from friction which is absent in this example.
-We used here the fact that in the example $ e^{t \mathcal L} $ is a contraction -- in general there could be exponential growth produced by the friction term; this is reflected by the exponential prefactor in~\eqref{eq:t21}.
+which together with \eqref{eq:h2} and the fact that $\|A ( 0 ) \|_{\mathscr{L}_2}=\|a_0\|_{L^2}$, gives \eqref{eq:nofric0}.
+The extra growth in~\eqref{eq:t21noGauss} results from friction which is absent in this example.
+We used here the fact that in the example $ e^{t \mathcal L} $ is a contraction -- in general there could be exponential growth produced by the friction term; this is reflected by the exponential prefactor in~\eqref{eq:t21noGauss}.

+4. The class of operators $ P$ satisfying \eqref{eq:assa} includes Schr\"odinger operator whose classical dynamics exhibits chaotic behaviour.
+In that case one expects optimality of $ t \sim \log (1/h) $ limit for classical--quantum correspondence for \eqref{eq:Schr}.
+For instance we could take